sarahghp/darkness/README.md

 Then look up any city and country.

 ```
-darkness-check -- berlin germany
+darkness-check berlin germany
 ```

 Put cities with multiple words in quotes.

 ```
-darkness-check -- "mexico city" mexico
+darkness-check "mexico city" mexico
 ```

-The `dark-config` file must be in the same directory as the executable, but if you don't like that, the API key can also be provided as an environment variable.
+The `dark-config` file must be in the same directory hierarchy as the executable, but if you don't like that, the API key can also be provided as an environment variable.

 ```
-DARK_KEY="jfhkaljkrhfjrhuljkhs" darkness-check -- berlin germany
+DARK_KEY="jfhkaljkrhfjrhuljkhs" darkness-check berlin germany
 ```

 ### Coming Soon